-Will iOS 26 Cause You to Fail PCI?
+Will iOS 26 Cause Your Mobile App to Fail PCI Compliance?

 iOS/iPadOS 26 introduces a new compliance challenge.
 No current physical devices running 26 can be jailbroken, which removes the deep visibility teams rely on to verify how mobile apps handle sensitive data at rest and in transit.
 Without that runtime evidence, organizations cannot confidently demonstrate alignment with PCI, GDPR, and other data protection requirements.